Easy Taxi: History

-The original concept of prioritizing markets that have urban mobility problems and experience inefficiency in their transportation systems still constitutes an integral part of the expansion strategy of Easy Taxi with nearly all of its markets belonging to the group of emerging economies.

 In 2017 Cabify bought Easy Taxi.
-The app itself was incorporated into Cabify in 2019 and Easy Taxi was discontinuated.
+The app itself was incorporated into Cabify in 2019 and Easy Taxi was discontinued.

 Awards

 The company won multiple awards as a pioneer in taxi call service in Latin America.
 This includes Startup Weekend RIO 2011, IBM SmartCamp Brazil 2011, Startup Farm RIO 2011 and TNW Brazil Awards.
 It was featured as Best App of 2014 in App Store and Google Play.

 Social responsibility

 Easy Taxi is supporting the social responsibility programs for the taxi industry worldwide.
 In Brazil it implemented a system of the so-called “Bibliotaxis”, through which passengers can borrow books available inside Easy Taxi cabs, returning them on the next trip.
 In other Latin American countries it partnered with local bars and restaurants to promote the “Don’t drink and drive campaign.”
 In the Philippines, in turn, the company implemented a series of education and physical training for the drivers, aiming at improving the image of the transportation industry in Manila and portray it as safe and efficient.